lacanoid/datalink/ROADMAP.md

 - For constructor form dlvalue(basename,dirname) could be used, bfilename like
 - some sort of file to url mapping. dlurl* functions could use these.
 - Files on remote servers.
 Perhaps foreign servers + dblink
-- get rid of plperlu, needs native postgres interface to curl_get, file_stat and uri_set
+- get rid of plperlu, needs new implementations of functions curl_get, file_stat and uri_set
+- perhaps [pg_curl](https://github.com/RekGRpth/pg_curl|pg_curl) could be helpful?
-- some sort of permissions as to what gets to get/put where
+- some sort of permissions as to what and who gets to get/put where
 - make it possible to change LCO with datalink values present
 - make datalinks work with arrays